News release Jul 14, 2022

 - Discharge of firearms for target shooting or other purposes by anyone not engaged in lawful hunting.

 - Smoking, except in an enclosed vehicle.
 Do not throw lit cigarettes out your window.

 - Welding and operating chainsaws, including the use of an acetylene torch or other open flame.

 - Operating a motor vehicle away from developed roads.
 Parking is permitted within designated parking areas, including developed campgrounds and trailheads; and in areas without vegetation that are within 10 feet of roadways.

-All temporary restrictions will remain in effect until the risk of wildfire decreases, Wilkerson said.
-Any changes to these restrictions will be posted on the department's website at wdfw.wa.gov.
+All restrictions will remain in effect until further notice.
+Any changes to these regulations will be posted to WDFW’s website at wdfw.wa.gov.

-Fireworks are prohibited year-round at all WDFW wildlife and water access areas around the state.
+Fireworks are prohibited year-round on all WDFW-managed lands around the state.
 Throwing a lit cigarette or any other burning material from a motor vehicle on a state highway is also prohibited year-round.